taptipalit/cmake-tutorial-solutions/README.md

 it's so much more than that.
 CMake allows you to decompose your project into different libraries (or targets as they're called in the CMake world).
-Each target has its own include directories and further dependencies.
+Each target has its own include directories and further dependencies (called <em>Usage Requirements</em> in the CMake land).
 If you import a library, you inherit all its dependencies automatically.

 Essentially, it turns the project build